pdehaye/pdehaye.github.io/src/posts/extended-statement-on-massiveteaching-part-ii.rst

 I understand the paradox of teaching on Coursera about concerns relating to teaching on Coursera, but made the calculation that the benefits outweigh the costs in this case.

+..
+TEASER_END: (Click to read the rest of the statement)

 Timeline of preparation and structure of the course
 ===================================================